btschwertfeger/python-cmethods/README.md

   applied to 1- and 3-dimensional data sets.
 The implementation of DQM to 3-dimensional data is still in progress.

-- Except for DQM, all methods can be applied using `CMethods.adjust`.
+- Except for DQM, all methods can be applied using `cmethods.adjust`.
 Chunked data for computing e.g. in a dask cluster is possible as well.

 - For any questions -- please open an issue at https://github.com/btschwertfeger/python-cmethods/issues